artscorestudio/contact-bundle/Resources/doc/index.md

 Don't forget to define entity for Doctrine ORM, see [Person.orm.xml][14] example file provided by this bundle.

 > A Person Entity is composed by a firstname and a lastname and a Document Entity extended by Person entity is composed by a name attribute which cannot be null.
-So when you create/update a Person entity don't forget to fill in the name attribute with the firstname and lastname.
+Similarly, the type attribute must be defined (Person or Organization).
+So when you create/update a Person entity don't forget to fill in the name attribute with the firstname and lastname and update the type attribute.
 [You can do it with preUpdate, prePersist Doctrine Events if you want][20].

 #### 6.3 Create Organization entity in your bundle